isaacnmm/pestpolicy-hugo2XX/content/posts/borax-flea-killer/index.md

 Borax is an active ingredient in detergent soaps and toothpaste and can help reduce flea infestations.

 As a homemade pesticide, Borax is mixed with sugar to kill fleas, roaches, and ants.
-You can also check [borax products on Amazon](https://www.amazon. com/s/ref=as_li_ss_tl? url=search-alias=aps&field-keywords=borax&linkCode=ll2&tag=p-policy-20&linkId=1083df3cf5b1e6bda40b5c99ad80c454) and **eliminate the whole flea life cycle**: eggs, larvae, and adults.
+You can also check [borax products on Amazon](https://www.amazon.com/s/ref=as_li_ss_tl?url=search-alias=aps&field-keywords=borax&linkCode=ll2&tag=p-policy-20&linkId=1083df3cf5b1e6bda40b5c99ad80c454)and **eliminate the whole flea life cycle**: eggs, larvae, and adults.

 In addition to usingBorax ** on fleas** control, you can also use them on other bugs like cockroaches and moths.